A Backstepping-KKL observer for a cascade of a nonlinear ODE with a heat equation

 where $p\in L^2((0, 1)^2)$ satisfies the following kernel equations:

-and $\gamma >\gamma_0$ is a tuning parameter.
+and $\gamma > \gamma_0$ (in particular, $\alpha+\gamma>0)$ is a tuning parameter.
+We stress that $\gamma$ does not play the role of a high-gain parameter.
+Rather, it only needs to satisfy $\gamma>\gamma_0$, ($\gamma_0=0$ when the first item of Assumption~\eqref{ass:bound} is satisfied).
 Using the method of successive approximations~\cite{krstic_book}, we can explicitly compute the backstepping kernel and prove that the following $p$ is the unique solution to the system of equations~\eqref{kernel equations p}